Sign up to our Newsletter

 Are you considering a career as an immigration lawyer?
 If you are or want to learn more about this popular specialty, read on!

-America is one of the top countries for immigration.
-Recent studies suggest around 1 million immigrants move to the US each year!
+America is one of the top countries for immigration, with almost 48 million foreign-born citizens.
 With such an influx of immigrants needing refuge or seeking better opportunities, it’s essential their rights are upheld and they’re given equal access to housing, jobs, and education to integrate into society.

 Immigration lawyers ensure immigrants feel at home in the United States and can pursue their goals.
 This legal specialty is one of the most popular amongst aspiring lawyers and may be a potential contender for you!